solliancenet/microsoft-postgresql-solution-accelerator-build-your-own-ai-copilot/docs/workshop/docs/01-Introduction/02-App-Architecture.md

 ## Application Data Flow

-_Click each tab below to learn more about how the movement of data in the context of the Woodgrove Bank Contract Management application!_
+Select each tab below to learn more about how the movement of data in the context of the Woodgrove Bank Contract Management application!_

 === "Data Ingestion & AI Processing"